General Information

 Adjusting the Odometer for Different Front Wheel Circumferences

-*Press "mode" and "set" simultanously to set it.
+- Press "mode" and "set" simultaneously to set it.

-The only thing that the "pin 18" do is lock the Odo from adjusting wheelsize.
+The only thing that the "pin 18" does is lock the Odo from adjusting wheelsize.